• Skip to primary navigation

 Instructions

-• In a large bowl with a hand mixer (or stand mixer), cream together butter, granulated sugar, and brown sugar.
+• In a large bowl with a hand mixer (or stand mixer), add butter, granulated sugar, and brown sugar.
+Cream together until fluffy, about a minute.
 Add eggs and vanilla extract and beat until fluffy, about a minute.

 • In a separate bowl, sift (or whisk) together the flour, baking powder, and salt.

 • Add dry ingredients into butter mixture and mix until just combined.
-Add mini chocolate chips and sprinkles and mix until evenly incorporated.
+Add mini chocolate chips and sprinkles and mix until just incorporated.

 • Shape dough into two round discs and wrap in wax paper.
-Refrigerate for one hour, or up to 24 hours (dough can be made a day ahead of time).
+Refrigerate for at least 1 hour, up to 24 hours.

-• Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
+• Preheat oven to 350℉ and line a baking sheet with parchment paper.
 Remove one disc of dough at a time from the refrigerator.

 • Dust counter top, rolling pin, and top of dough with flour.
 Roll dough out to ¼" thickness, dusting with additional flour as needed to prevent sticking.
 Using cookie cutters, cut into various shapes and place onto prepared baking sheet about 1 inch apart.

-• Bake cookies for 9-11 minutes, OR until cookies just begin to lightly brown around edges.
+• Bake cookies for about 9-11 minutes, or until cookies just begin to lightly brown around edges.
 Remove from oven and allow to cool for 5 minutes on baking sheet before transferring to a cooling rack to cool completely.

 Equipment Recommendations